Torture trade: Types of devices

 One type of electro-shock weapon is the remote-controlled stun belt.
 Stun belts send 50,000 volt shocks through the victim using electrodes placed near the kidneys.
 The shock causes incapacitation and severe pain.
 Another type of electric weapons that can be used for torture are stun batons.

-Electo-shock weapons are one of the most common tools of torture.
+Electro-shock weapons are one of the most common tools of torture.
 Electro-shock weapons are appealing because they leave no mark, although the physical and psychological effects are crippling.
 Shocks are often applied to sensitive areas like the soles of feet or genitals.
 Effects include severe pain, loss of muscle control, nausea, convulsions, fainting, and involuntary defecation and urination.
 Internationally, electro-shock torture is used on children, pregnant women, and other vulnerable populations.

 Opposition campaign

 Amnesty International has asked companies worldwide to stop the manufacture, marketing, and trade of electro-shock and restraint devices; governments to ban the trade of torture devices; and individuals to write local government representatives and companies asking them to take these steps.
-The Amnesty International campaign focuses on the trade of restraints, pepper sprays and electroshock weapons.
+The Amnesty International campaign focuses on the trade of restraints, pepper spray and electroshock weapons.